-Furthermore, there are two ways in which liquid fertilizers can be applied or used, that is via root systems as well as via leaves (Rahmi and Jumiati, 2007).
-One of the sources of liquid organic fertilizers is the organic wastes of traditional markets, whose amount is abundant and are available in all regions, sub-urban as well as urban areas.
-Meanwhile, among different organic fertilizers, foliar application of liquid organic fertilizer is a new strategy in modern day agriculture which involves increasing the nutrient use efficiency by direct nutrient absorption through the plant foliage, bypassing root barriers and improving nutrient use efficiency—especially during environmental stress such as drought or poor soil conditions (Omex Agrifluids, 2023).
-It is usually effective under low soil health condition or deficiencies in the availability of soil nutrients (Fernandez and Brown, 2013).
+Furthermore, there are two ways in which liquid fertilizers can be applied or used, that is via root systems as well as via leaves (Rahmi and Jumiati, 2007). .
 Foliar fertilizer application is environmental friendly and it is an effective fertilization method that has high potentials to alleviate soil water pollution problems that is associated with excessive inorganic soil fertilizer application (Kannan, 2010).
 According to Agbede et al. (2008), liquid organic fertilizer is now one of the most important inputs contributing to crop production through its increase in productivity and improved yield quality and quantity.
 It is also important to note that most soils in eastern part of Nigeria, particularly Owerri are usually low in organic matter, nitrogen and phosphorus (Odendo et al., 2004), therefore the need to supplement the soils with the needed nutrient.
 Thus the use of organic liquid fertilizer is most ideal as it can be easily translocated for quick absorption, growth and development.

 Several recent studies have highlighted the effectiveness of foliar-applied organic inputs.
 For example, Hasan et al. (2023) reported that the application of biostimulants and organic foliar fertilizers significantly improved vegetative growth, chlorophyll content, and yield quality in eggplant.
 Similarly, Zulfiqar et al. (2022) found that foliar nutrient supplementation enhanced micronutrient availability, soil microbial activity, and fruit mineral content.

 Trials with organic foliar application in crops like okra and tomato show better results when foliar feeds are integrated into broader nutrient management strategies (Alemu & Mohammed, 2024; Ferticell, 2023).
-Research has also indicated that organic foliar feeding in greenhouse-grown chili can enhance plant biomass, chlorophyll content, and nutrient accumulation compared to untreated controls (Asgharipour et al., 2023).
-Similarly, foliar application of humic acid and amino acid–based fertilizers improved yield in okra (Alemu & Mohammed, 2024).

 Research study by Ranasinghe et al. (2021) showed that foliar application of organic liquid fertilizers showed a tremendous increase in the average shoot heights of B.alba and equally in the number of leaves per plant.
-Shormin and Kibria (2018) also reported that higher nitrogen supplied through liquid organic fertilizers significantly enhanced the plant height, the number of leaves per plant, fresh and dry weights of plants of B. alba.
-Furthermore, they stated that the application of nitrogen is highly essential in the growth of leafy vegetables as it involves increased cell division and enlargement resulting in higher number of leaves.
 Hassan et al. (2021) observed that the growth characteristics of Cucumis. sativus under greenhouse conditions during the two growing seasons of 2017 and 2018, were effectively influenced by the application of different TAM (True Algea Max) concentrations in a very promising magnitude with regard to traits such as plant height, leaf number, leaf area, and dry matter percentage, a tangible variation over the two seasons of cultivation could be induced.